-Prior to making a product generally available for purchase in a market, we typically do a promotional offering of the product, such as a preview of the product to our key Sales Leaders in the market, a limitedtime offer, or other type of promotion.
-Sales Leader previews, limited-time offers and other promotions may generate significant activity and a high level of purchasing, which can result in a higher-than-normal increase in revenue during the quarter and can skew year-over-year and sequential comparisons.
-We may experience difficulty effectively managing growth associated with these offers and may face increased risk of improper sales force activities and related government scrutiny.
-In addition, the size and condensed schedule of these product launches increases pressure on our supply chain and order processing systems.
 If we are unable to accurately forecast sales levels in each market for product launches or ongoing product sales, obtain sufficient ingredients or produce a sufficient supply to meet demand, we may incur higher expedited shipping costs and we may temporarily run out of stock of certain products, which could negatively impact the enthusiasm of our sales force and consumers.
 Conversely, if demand does not meet our expectations for a product launch or ongoing product sales or if we change our planned launch strategies or initiatives, we could incur inventory write-downs.
 For example, in 2014 and 2015, we incurred inventory write-downs of \$50.0 million and \$37.9 million, respectively, which primarily resulted from reduced sales expectations primarily in our Greater China region.
 Any additional write-down of inventory in any of our markets would negatively impact our gross margins.
-Although our previous limited-time offers have not materially affected our product return rate, these events may increase our product return rate in the future.
-If we fail to effectively forecast or manage our supply chain and information systems in the product launch process or for ongoing product sales, our reputation and profitability could be negatively impacted.
+If we fail to effectively forecast product demand in the product launch process or for ongoing product sales, our reputation and profitability could be negatively impacted.

-If our ageLOC Spa systems or Pharmanex BioPhotonic Scanner are determined to be medical devices in a particular geographic market or if our sales force uses these products for medical purposes or makes improper medical claims, our ability to continue to market and distribute such tools could be harmed, and we could face legal or regulatory actions.
+If our ageLOC Spa systems, Pharmanex BioPhotonic Scanner or ageLOC LumiSpa are determined to be medical devices in a particular geographic market or if our sales force uses these products for medical purposes or makes improper medical claims, our ability to continue to market and distribute such devices could be harmed, and we could face legal or regulatory actions.